Mario Miranda is never far when in Goa.

-I have visited Goa off and on, sometimes for work, sometimes for pleasure.
-It is always a relaxing feeling to be here in Goa.
-This time, I was there for 2 days as part Deccan Odyssey journey and I got to see some new aspects of Goa like Mangeshi Temple, Safa Masjid and Sahakari Spice farm that I had not visited earlier.
-I also got to see the mundane Goa as a tourist, its vegetable markets, and various railway stations as we boarded on and off the train.
-This time while in Goa I slept in the Deccan Odyssey Luxury Train instead of one of the Goa Hotels.
-I could see a stamp of Mario Miranda in several public places.
-He is Goa’s famous son of the soil cartoonist.
-Pay attention to the murals you too would notice his legacy.
+I have visited Goa off and on, sometimes for work, sometimes for pleasure before destiny made it my home.
+It was when I was here for 2 days as part Deccan Odyssey journey that I got to see some new aspects of the state like Mangeshi Temple and Sahakari Spice farm that I had not visited earlier.
+I also got to see the mundane Goa as a tourist, its vegetable markets, and various railway stations as we boarded and alighted from the train.

 The state government tourism department is tuned in too with the theme…

 I am not sure how many of these are original.
 And how many are inspired by his work?
-It is good to see a city celebrating its people, its art forms.
-It is like being inspired from inside….
+It is good to see a city celebrating its people, and its art forms.
+It is like being inspired by the inside.

 Update: Now that I live in Goa, I see more of his works in the state.
-One good place to see his works and the evolution of him as a cartoonist is Mario Miranda Gallery at Reis Magos Fort across the Mandovi river from Panaji.
+One good place to see his works and his evolution as a cartoonist is the Gallery at Reis Magos Fort across the Mandovi River from Panaji.

-Recommend you to read following Places to visit in Goa.
+Recommended you read the following posts on Places to visit in Goa.